adjust/corona_sdk/README.md

 ### <a id="background-tracking"></a>Background tracking

 The default behavior of the Adjust SDK is to **pause sending HTTP requests while the app is in the background**.
-You can change this by passing the `sendInBackground` parameter into `adjust.create` method call:
+You can change this by passing the `sendInBackground` parameter into the `adjust.create` method call:

 ```lua
 local adjust = require "plugin.adjust"